dheerajghub/Pixel/README.md

 <p align="center"><img src="https://imgur.com/0NaZYmT.png" width="400"></p>.

 # What is Pixel ?
 Pixel is an image exploring iOS App build with <a href="https://www.pexels.com/api/"> Pexels API </a> with complete Programmatic Swift.
 This project surely helps you to understand the basics to advanced concepts in an iOS application.
-You can checklist down below that this project features and I've also use dependencies ( just a few ), you will know how to use them as well.
+You can check list down below that this project features and I've also use dependencies ( just a few ), you will know how to use them as well.
 This project covers the following concepts.

 - Programmatic UI in swift 5.1
 - Custom Collection view layout (Pinterest layout)